 Every family and separation is unique because of the people, lifestyles and assets involved – so, at Stowe, we start by understanding your situation implicitly.
 Your divorce lawyers will then explain the divorce process in language you will understand, including options available to you, along with timescales and how to avoid delays and complications.
 Next, we offer help with…

 Applying for divorce using a divorce petition

-As the Applicant you will need to fill out this form, specifying your reasoning for requesting the dissolution of your marriage.
-Your spouse may disagree with your reasoning, creating a contested divorce, which are usually more difficult and expensive than an uncontested divorce.
+As the applicant, you will need to fill out this form, specifying your reasoning for requesting the dissolution of your marriage.
+Your spouse may disagree with your reasoning, creating a contested divorce, which is usually more difficult and expensive than an uncontested divorce.
 Your solicitor will help you to avoid such pitfalls.

 Responding to a divorce petition

 If your spouse has applied for a divorce, you will be served with a divorce petition.
 Responding correctly requires an understanding of the legal terminology used, which is confusing to most.
 Again, your solicitor will guide you through this – allowing you to decide how to proceed.